chaddjohnson/greatupsells/README.md

 ### MongoDB

-Version 4.2 or higher is required as multi-document transactions on replica sets are used.
+Version 4.2 or higher is required as multi-document transactions are used.
 Please only used features supported by 4.6 and lower.

 If upgrading from 3.x to 4.x, it might be easiest to dump your databases one by one, remove your MongoDB data directory, upgrade MongoDB, and then restore your databases.